 Last but not least, standardization of processes brings the elimination of non-standard solutions, which is a euphemism for the consistently required use of a properly implemented ERP system to help eliminate mess in the company as well as small cheats resulting, for example, from filling out job postings ex-post.
 It will no longer be possible to do business with office equipment during business hours, as either a delay or unassigned machine operation would appear in the system.
 Similarly, it is not possible to extinguish foreign problems because compassion for a given working time has to be assigned to a particular order to be considered as actually worked, etc. Standardization of processes will thus help to detect several ailments and ultimately lead to imaginary figures about productivity work you get real numbers that you will not like at all.
 In other words, labor productivity is likely to drop in the first year of operation and some other key indicators will look worse than in previous years.
 But they will have a real foundation.

-Acceleration of processes
+Acceleration of information system processes

 Acceleration is also closely related to the standardization of processes.
 There are two reasons for this: first, no one has to figure out what to do and who to go for when it solves something standard for its job because the system automatically transfers it to the site itself in the workflow.
 On the one hand, it is no longer possible to leave things to ‘sometime next’, because for each process it is possible to evaluate its average length and the supervisor can be immediately informed of extreme deviations.
 If James issues invoices on average within 10 minutes, John within 12 minutes, and Jasper within two days, it will be relatively fast.
 For the next time, all three of them will take much more care to work faster than the 10 minutes in the entire invoice process.